-Prefers heathlands and uplands in the Hebrides, and calcareous grassland in southern England.
+Bombus soroeensis, the Broken-belted bumblebee prefers heathlands and uplands in the Hebrides, and calcareous grassland in southern England.
 In Scotland it can be seen high on the hills at 700 m or above.
-Is more frequent in Scotland, and declining in the south, not recorded in Ireland.
+It is more frequent in Scotland, and declining in the south, not recorded in Ireland.
 Favourite flowers include white dead nettle, clovers, bramble, comfrey, heather, scabious, knapweed.
 In Scotland queens fly from June, workers from July, and males and new queens in September.
 All castes can be seen as late as October in good years.
 Nests underground in old mammal burrows.
 Successful nests can have up to 150 workers.
 Note the break in the yellow band on the abdomen (queen and worker, above left).
 The male (above right) has a thin line of ginger hairs between the white of the tail and black of the abdomen.

 Body lengths, queen 16 mm, worker, 12 mm, male 13 mm.
 Forewing lengths queen 15 mm, worker 10 mm, male 12 mm.

 Bombus distinguendus the Great yellow bumblebee is restricted to coastal sites in Northern Scotland mainly on cliffs and sand dunes.
 Nests just below or on the ground surface.
 In the UK this species is listed as nationally scarce.
 In the U. K. queens fly from late May, workers from late June, and males and new queens in August.

 Body lengths, queen 20 mm, worker 16 mm, male 15 mm.
 Long-tongued, hair length is medium and even, forewing lengths queen 18 mm, worker 12 mm, male 14 mm.
 Nests underground.
 Forages on bird's foot trefoils, clovers, vetches, knapweed and thistles.

 Body lengths, queen 18 mm, worker 14 mm, male 14 mm.
 Forewing length, queen 14 mm, worker 10 mm, male 12 mm.